UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-outcome-release.md

 **Usages:**

-* Examples for this Profile: [Observation/rs-example-observation-outcome](Observation-rs-example-observation-outcome.md) and [Observation/rs-minimum-example-observation-outcome](Observation-rs-minimum-example-observation-outcome.md)
+* Examples for this Profile: [Observation/RSMinimumExampleObservationOutcome](Observation-RSMinimumExampleObservationOutcome.md) and [Observation/rs-example-observation-outcome](Observation-rs-example-observation-outcome.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-outcome-release)